 Taking college level course work is a big responsibility.
 The expectations put on the student are typically higher than in high school.
 Seek guidance from high school and Running Start officials as well as family to assess your academic ability, goals, and maturity.
-If you find that these are college level, Running Start may be a good program for you.
+If you find that these are at college level, Running Start may be a good program for you.

 Carefully consider how the following dimensions of the academic ability, maturity, and personal organization skills required for Running Start will affect your education.

 Actively seeking assistance when needed.